msdale/e-commerce/README.md

 This application uses the Express server and Sequelizer ORM to manage and manipulate data stored in a MySQL database instance.

-See the following demo to understand the functionality available through it's REST API.
+See the following demo to understand the functionality available through the REST API.

 APPLICATION USAGE DEMO...